appfuse/appfuse/extras/middlegen/README.txt

 If you choose table, the build.xml file in this package is executed.
 You can also build POJOs with this package standalone by typing "ant" in this directory.

-NOTE: This package does not modify applicationContext-hibernate.xml to add Hibernate mappings.
+NOTE: This package does not modify applicationContext-dao.xml to add Hibernate mappings.